TechneWare/SmarterMail.Cli/README.md

     public string password { get; set; } = string.Empty;
 }
 ```
-Again, the spelling of the properties is specific to the expected JSON spelling by the server.
+Again, the spelling of the properties is specific to the server's expected JSON spelling.

 Then, we can put it all together by creating the supporting method for the `ApiClient` class.
 ```